 Blocked condenser fan

-How to fix it: Unplug the refrigerator from the power supply and pull it out.
-Locate the condenser fan.
-Clean the element with a brush or kitchen towel and spin it to see if it’s moving.
-If everything seems OK, plug the refrigerator back in and check if the fan is working properly.
-In case the part has decided to give up on you, you’ll have to call a professional handyman to replace it.
+Professional solution: The handyman will unplug the refrigerator from the power supply and pull it out.
+They will clean the condenser fan and test it to see if it’s moving.
+If everything seems OK, they’ll plug the refrigerator back in and check if the fan is working properly now.
+In case the part has decided to give up on you, you’ll have to replace it.

 Two words: gloopy ice cream.
 Here is why your freezer is not cooling your favourite dessert: